invocarem/ai-coder/services/augustine-server/README.md

-# Augustine MCP Server (Cassandra + FastAPI)
+# Augustine MCP Server (Cassandra + MCP)

-This Docker image bundles a Cassandra database **and** a FastAPI service that wraps the existing `PsalmRAGProcessor`.
+This is a standalone MCP server that connects remotely to a Cassandra database.
-The container starts Cassandra, waits until it is ready, then launches the API.
+It is designed to be deployed alongside Cassandra using Docker Compose.

 ## Build the image